Sorbents and blue shop towel grime-fighters help keep your workplace clean and dry

 Reusable shop rags come in several microfiber, fleece, and cotton knit fabric options.
 The soft material is ideal for polishing and wiping down machinery and parts.
 Rags come in large 25 or 50 pound dispenser boxes, offering great value for money.
 Choose from standard white, or, assorted color rags for dirty cleaning jobs.

 Of course, you don’t always need to absorb a spill — sometimes you just need to contain it.
 That’s where containment berms come in.
 These lightweight, easy-to-use barriers allow quick and easy leak containment or redirection.

-It’s important to stay safe while handling spills, which is why you’ll also need personal protective equipment, or PPE.
-Some of the liquids you work with may be most safely handled when wearing clothes or goggles, so many spill kits include basic PPE.
+It’s also important to stay safe while handling spills, which is why you’ll need personal protective equipment, or PPE.
+Some of the liquids you work with may be most safely handled when wearing clothes, goggles or face masks.
+Conveniently, many spill kits also include basic PPE in their contents.